 • According to India’s Ministry of Housing and Urban Affairs, the Swachh Bharat Mission has led to the installation of over 3,000 modern compactors and waste collection vehicles across urban India as of 2023.

-• As per the United Nations Environment Programme (UNEP), more than 2 billion people globally lacked access to regular waste collection in 2022, driving demand for scalable waste management infrastructure.
+• According to the United Nations Environment Programme (UNEP), more than 2 billion people globally lacked access to regular waste collection in 2022, driving demand for scalable waste management infrastructure.

 RESTRAINING FACTOR